Posted: Tue 25th Jul 2023

 Ask how much time and money people spend on the issue your product addresses, and how regularly.

 Cultureville's initial online sales helped them gauge demand for the product.
-That gave them confidence and let them refine their marketing.
+That gave them confidence and let them refine their marketing efforts.
+They then used market stalls to speak directly to potential customers.

-"We spoke to customers to find out what prints they liked better, about sizing and how they found them compared to other brands," said co-founder Ronke Jane Adelakun.
+"We spoke to our customer base to find out what prints they liked better, about sizing and how they found them compared to other brands."

-Make sure you're asking customers for reviews.
-Make it easy to share feedback.
-General conversations are useful, but you can also take notes or run them through a quick survey if they're really engaged.
+Make sure you're asking current customers for reviews.
+Make it easy to share feedback, so you can get meaningful insights into customer satisfaction overall.
+General conversations are useful, but you can also take notes or run people through a quick survey if they're really engaged.

-Your product doesn't have to do something completely original, but you do need to have something that differentiates your offering - what makes you awesome?
+Your product doesn't have to do something completely original, but you do need to have something that differentiates your offering.
+What makes you awesome?
+In such a competitive landscape, what's really going to swing people's buying decisions in your favour?

 Your initial hypothesis will likely be based on you and people around you.
 It might come out of your experience.
-You then need to start talking to potential customers, doing market research and making test sales to understand the opportunity.
+You then need to start talking to prospective customers, doing market research and competitor analysis, and making test sales to understand the opportunity.

 Finding product-market fit is tough.
 You need to test, iterate and then repeat the process.